mohamadch91/cloudComputing-HWs/HW2/Command_list.md

 ### Kubectl describe

-this command is used to describe a kubernetes resource
+This command is used to describe a kubernetes resource

 ```bash
 kubectl describe <resource_name>